cschiewek/devise_ldap_authenticatable/README.md

 Setup
 -----

-Once devise-imapable is installed, all you need to do is setup the user model which includes a small addition to the model itself and to the schema.
+Once ldap_authenticatable is installed, all you need to do is setup the user model which includes a small addition to the model itself and to the schema.

 First the schema :

     create_table :users do |t|

-      t.imapable
+      t.ldap_authenticatable

     end

 and indexes (optional) :

-    add_index :users, :email, :unique => true
+    add_index :ldap_login, :unique => true

 and don’t forget to migrate :